status-im/specs/protocol.md

 # Basic Assumption

-This protocol assumes that there is an Ethereum node that is capable of discoverying peers and implements Whisper V6 service.
-It also assumes that the participants of a given Whisper network accept messages with lowered PoW value.
+This protocol assumes the following:
+1. There is an Ethereum node that is capable of discovering peers and implements Whisper V6 service.
+2. Participants of a given Whisper network in order to communicate with each other accept messages with lowered PoW value.
+3. Time is synced between all nodes participaiting in the given network (this is intrinsic Whisper requirement).

 # Protocol Overview